 Gatorade pools at Mag Aso Falls

 Camugao Falls is another one of the best waterfalls in Bohol.
-Although it’s not quite as popular as Can-umantad Falls, it is equally as impressive with its sheer size and irresistible rock pools!
+Although it’s not quite as popular as Can-umantad Falls, it’s equally as impressive with its sheer size and irresistible rock pools!

-Camugao Falls can be found in Balilihan on Bohol.
-From Panglao, it is a 42km drive that takes around 1 hour to reach Camugao Falls.
+Camugao Falls can be found in Balilihan.
+From Panglao, it’s a 42km drive that takes around 1-hour to reach Camugao Falls.

 The entrance fee is 25 pesos and an additional 20 pesos must be paid for parking also.

-It’s no more than a 10 to 15 minute hike to reach the bottom of the cliffs and to where the jungle trail emerges at the base of the falls.
+It’s no more than a 10 to 15-minute hike to reach the bottom of the cliffs and to where the jungle trail emerges at the base of the falls.
 The water inside the catch basin is that classic vibrant blue color that the Philippines is famous for and it’s the perfect place to go for a refreshing dip to cool off.

-Camugao Falls is surrounded by a towering curved cliff face that makes you feel as though you’ve just stepped inside an enormous amphitheatre.
-To add to the ambience, lush green plants and vines surround the canyon.
+Camugao Falls is surrounded by a towering curved cliff face that makes you feel as though you’ve just stepped inside an enormous amphitheater.
+To add to the ambiance, lush green plants and vines surround the canyon.

 A number of huts and rest areas can be found around the edge of the swimming hole beneath the falls where you can perch up and marvel at the beautiful surroundings.

-There are no food and drink options at Camugao Falls so best to pack your own snacks and drinking water if you plan to spend some time at this epic Bohol tourist spot.
+There are no food and drink options at Camugao Falls so it’s best to pack your own snacks and drinking water if you plan to spend some time at this location.

 Cliff jumping at Camugao Falls